Manteca - Anton Rodriguez

 smoking goat shoreditch

-Smoking Goat’s Shoreditch restaurant has a decidedly grittier feel than the Soho original, styled after late-night Thai canteens.
+Smoking Goat is a low-lit, seductively smoky eatery styled after late-night Thai canteens.
 As such, the grub here riffs off aharn glam lao (‘drinking food’), and features dishes like smoked brisket with drunken noodles; barbecued pork and pork-fat skewers; and of course, a little smoked goat.

 Details: 64 Shoreditch High Street, E1 6JJ | Book here